-Many options on the market are of course put out by climbing shoe companies who slap their highly specialized, sticky rubber compounds onto footwear actually intended to be worn with socks.
+Many options on the market come from rock climbing shoe companies who slap their highly specialized, sticky rubber compounds onto more typical footwear designs intended for climbers to wear with socks on varied terrain.
 (Our deepest condolences if you’re one of those people that wears socks in their climbing shoes.)

 A good approach shoe should provide two prime traits: traction and support.
 The distance from the trailhead to start of a climbing route can be several miles of rugged trail or backcountry travel, and a pack full of gear is going to put some extra weight over your two feet.
 Those same two feet are going to need sticky rubber soles to hold fast over bouldery trails, too.

 Our only hangup with approach shoes is that the hyper-functional but outrageous technical climbing aesthetic can be a bit much for those of us looking to fly under the radar.
 The following ten options, however, are more subtle, yet will still keep you on your feet and in control whether you're running down the subway platform to catch a closing door or scrambling a descent on a chunk of talus.

 When Five Ten founder Charles Cole bestowed upon the climbing world his Five Tennie, the approach shoe was born.
 It has been revived with modern construction and materials, but its lively 80's colorway lives on and hearkens to the shoe's early provenance.
 (Don't worry, it comes in black too.)
 A modified version of Five Ten's Stealth rubber dot soles go to work sticking on a variety of surfaces.

 A technical update to a classic mountaineering design, these handsome options from everyone’s favorite Dead Bird brand feature 3D-molded toe caps, thick leather uppers, and a beefy lugged Vibram outsole for traction on even the slickest surfaces.